Patient Engagement in Family Medicine: A Conference to Encourage Patient-Centered Outcomes Research

 Jennifer Carroll, MD, MPH

-This study is funded by grants from the Patient-Centered Outcomes Research Institute (PCORI)
+This study is funded by contract from the Patient-Centered Outcomes Research Institute (PCORI)